 This easy to grow vegetable can withstand cold temperatures and is therefore grown in many climates.
 Prior to the middle ages, kale was one of the most commonly grown vegetables in Europe.
 Kale is still a common vegetable throughout Europe today, as well as other areas of the world such as Africa, South America, and Asia.
 Kale has been gaining popularity in the United States among health enthusiasts because of its high fiber, vitamin, and mineral content.

-How is Kale Prepared
+How Kale Is Prepared

 Kale can be eaten raw or cooked.
 Some varieties of kale can be quite fibrous when raw so many people prefer to eat this green cooked.
 Whether raw or cooked, the stiff, slightly woody stem should be removed before consuming.